-If circumstances arise for any reason, you are able to exit the program.
+If circumstances arise for any reason, you are able to exit the programme.
 We would however ask that you explore your intentions to continue after the initial interview and induction program.
 We have an expectation that you will have considered all your options during this time.

 You will be under the guidance and mentoring of a member of each of the committees you work with.

 Support for any projects will be provided by national office staff, depending on need.
 You will have organised your project team, and of course some of these will be committee members.
-You will also have direct access to the Education Manager for resource needs.

 Any expenses incurred as a direct result of projects or your work in committee will be reimbursed.
 National office will pay for any flights or accommodation.

 Your input in to the meetings is based on ‘equal status’.